John W. Hyde: 2007–2010

-Present
+2011–present

-Most recently, Hyde executive produced The Happytime Murders, starring Melissa McCarthy, with Henson Alternative and STX Entertainment.
+Most recently, Hyde executive-produced The Happytime Murders, starring Melissa McCarthy, with Henson Alternative and STX Entertainment.
 He also executive produced Walk Among The Tombstones, based on the motion picture 8 Million Ways to Die and the Lawrence Block book series.
 Currently, Hyde is vice chairman of The Jim Henson Company.
 He is also the owner of Rehab Incorporated, which consists of Rehab Entertainment, a television and film, and intellectual rights company, as well as Rehab Consulting, an entertainment and media consulting company.
 Hyde and producing partner, Terissa Kelton, are currently in development on multiple projects.
 In feature film, the pair are executive producing Prophet, based on the Prophet (comics) created by Rob Liefeld.
 They are also executive producing a reimagining of Flight of the Navigator.
 With the Jim Henson Company, Hyde and Kelton are developing two series: Harriet the Spy, based on the best-selling children's novel by Louise Fitzhugh, and The Kissing Hand, the award-winning children's book by Audrey Penn.

 In 2020, after a multi-year partnership, Hyde and Kelton focused their overall vision of the company by co-founding Rehab Entertainment.

 In August 2020, Apple TV+ announced the animated remake of Harriet the Spy starring Beanie Feldstein and Jane Lynch with Hyde and Kelton attached as Executive Producers.